-This completes the discussion on Page 1 of Pop’s scrapbook.
-It was featured in larger print in the last post: “From the Logging Camps (3)”.
-1
+This complete discussion on Page 1 of Pop’s scrapbook entitled “Forest Regeneration” that was featured in larger print in the last post: “From the Logging Camps (3)”.1

-Pop wrote that our residence in the early 1940s at Camp 2, Port Renfrew, BC, was 10 miles up the railway that began at the mouth of the San Juan River.
-He went on to report that the tracks extended a further 10 miles into the woods.
-That should give some perspective, for the Hemmingsen-Cameron railway here, was not akin to the Canadian Pacific Railway.
-No, our logging railway seems to have spanned 20 miles.
+Pop wrote that our Camp 2 residence in the early 1940s at Port Renfrew, BC, was 10 miles up the logging railway that began at the mouth of the San Juan River.
+He reported that the tracks extended a further 10 miles into the woods.
+That should give some perspective, for the Hemmingsen-Cameron railway was not akin to the Canadian Pacific Railway.
+No, our railway seems to have spanned 20 miles.
 Or so.

-I bet it had trunk routes and switches.
-Why?
-Because I remember the speeder being shunted off the main track.
-A ride on the speeder (to a kid) was more fun than one, for a later generation, at Playland (Rye NY), except there was no need for a ticket.
+Memoires linger of trunk routes and switches, with the speeder being shunted off the main track.
+A ride on the speeder to that generation’s kid was more fun than a present ride at Playland (Rye NY), except there was no need for a ticket.
 So claims the older generation.

-Here is the referenced picture of Mum, “MMH” and my big brother, John Dickson Hemmingsen.1
+Here is the referenced picture of Mum, “MMH” and her first child, big brother, John Dickson Hemmingsen.1

 She likely was sporting heels, too – sturdy ones, naturally.
-She was always practical, out in those woods.
-That is, as one can plainly see from the picture of our house, in the prior post, she had a garden to attend.
+She was always practical.
+That is, as one can plainly see from the picture of our house in the prior post, she had a garden to attend.
 Should the picture have been of modern precision, well, guaranteed it would expose not a weed.

-DIGRESSION: Dickson, as in John Dickson Hemmingsen, honored my grandfather, James Dickson, the miner.
+DIGRESSION: Dickson, as in John Dickson Hemmingsen, honored grandfather, James Dickson, the miner.
 It has long been presumed that “John” was for Pop, John Oliver Hemmingsen.
 However, “Double Genealogy: the Adoption Witness” discovered that the miner’s adoptive grandfather was John Dickson (1816-1876).
 Who knew?
-We did not; John was for Pop.
+Mum did not, so John was for Pop.
 Let’s honor our forefather, anyway.

 “From the Logging Camps” hopes to show that life can be a fantastic experience in a humble abode, deep in the woods, or anywhere else.